MyrtleSoftware/myrtle-vision/classification/README.md

 them.
 You can test the accuracy of your trained model with FP16 weights by following [these steps](#test-with-quantization).

-Model checkpoints are saved automatically during training and can be imported in to the inference acceleration solution.
+Model checkpoints are saved automatically during training (see [Training](#training) and can be imported in to the inference acceleration solution.

 ## Setup